 Nick Fury giving Coulson the Bus to fly around in?
 Starting to look like something Fury did to assuage his own guilt at ordering the whole "refusing to let Coulson die" thing.
 Especially when he goes on about what a "really nice bar" he had installed.

-As for Director Fury, Dr. Streiten, Agent Hill, and Agent May, possibly among others, hiding the circumstances behind Coulson's resurrection?
+As for Director Fury, Dr. Streiten, Maria Hill, and May, possibly among others, hiding the circumstances behind Coulson's resurrection?
 Now it looks like they didn't want him to find out because of the possibility that there may be a Double Agent among them who wants to use this information to further Centipede's activities, and are going to any means possible to prevent said Double Agent from learning said circumstances.

 In "Seeds", Skye takes comfort in having S.H.I.E.L.D. as a family.
 As of "Turn, Turn, Turn", SHIELD had been revealed as a puppet for HYDRA, all its secrets are gone, and S.H.I.E.L.D. itself is dissolved.

 As of "Turn, Turn, Turn," the line "You're the worst at following orders!" has become this: Since Garrett is actually the Clairvoyant, he's literally the worst at following S.H.I.E.L.D.'s orders.

 Every single time that Coulson confides in May about his worries that there's more to his resurrection become this when it's revealed in "Turn, Turn, Turn" that she knew the truth the entire time.

 Ward's line to Coulson, "I can only imagine how painful this must be for you, sir, betrayed by someone you trained and believed in," becomes much harsher after we find out that he's been Garrett's Dragon this entire time.